Macroeconomic Conditions and Opioid Abuse

 Alex Hollingsworth, Christopher J. Ruhm, and Kosali Simon.
 Accepted at Journal of Health Economics.(Earlier version released as NBER Working Paper No. 23192)

-Media: Scientific American, CNBC, The Atlantic, The Washington Post, U.S. News,
+Media: Vox, Scientific American, CNBC, The Atlantic, The Washington Post, Axios,

 Opposition to Obamacare: A Closer Look

 Paul R. Gordon, Laurel Gray, Alex Hollingsworth, Eve C. Shapiro, and James E. Dalen.
 Forthcoming in Academic Medicine.
 DOI: 10.1097/ACM.0000000000001725

 Media: The Herald Times, The Indiana Daily Student, The Los Angeles Times

 Welfare Spillovers from Local Energy Policy: The Case of Renewable Portfolio Standards

 Renewable portfolio standards (RPSs) are state-level policies that require in- state electricity providers to procure a minimum percentage of their electricity sales from renewable sources.
 Using both analytical and empirical models, we show that RPSs induce out-of-state emissions reductions because states allow for inter-state trade of the credits used for RPS compliance.
 When one state passes an RPS, it increases demand for credits faced by firms in other (po- tentially non-RPS) states.
 We find that increasing one state’s RPS stringency decreases coal generation and increases wind generation in outside states, resulting in billions of dollars of annual welfare gains from avoided pollution.

 “Retail Health Clinics: Endogenous Location Choice and Emergency Department Diversion”